Hong Kong's Leader Backpedaled, But Here's Why The Opposition Movement Continues

 "They came here to the periphery to experience and enjoy a different path of life," he says.
 China has long considered Hong Kong to be on the periphery of the empire, and on the fringes of the civilized world, much like other borderlands, such as Tibet, Manchuria and Xinjiang.

 Xu's prescription: replace British colonial-era textbooks with Chinese ones, to inculcate Hong Kong youth with Beijing's views.
-Xu asked his audience of educators in Chengdu, China: "How can we not decolonalize" Hong Kong?
+Xu asked his audience of educators in Chengdu, China: "How can we not decolonialize" Hong Kong?

 Cheng thinks Xu has a point.
 "Unless you change the education system, you're not going to completely change Hong Kong," he says.